-It took three years for Sebastian Butler-White to find a second site for Pourboy Espresso.
+It took three years for Sebastian Butler-White to find a new site for Pourboy Espresso.
 Long celebrated in the city for its quality coffee and fresh, simple menu, the cafe nevertheless always felt a little off the beaten track on Wharf Street – deep in the city’s business district.

 The 178-square-metre space, designed by TD Creative, is in the Southpoint development.
 It fills with natural light during the day, and oversized circular lights take over at night to cast a gentle orange glow.
 Bench seating lines the walls with wooden, blue velvet-covered chairs filling the central space.